jeanpihet/ESPTimeCastVFD/README.md

 1.  **Open the Project workspace**
     * Navigate to and open `esp32_wroom_vfd_clock.code-workspace`, which opens the VSCode project.
 2.  **Compile and Upload the formware**
-    * Click 'PlatformIO: Upload'.
+    * Click `PlatformIO: Upload`.
 This will compile the entire project and upload it to your board.
 3.  **Upload `/data` folder (LittleFS):**
     * This project uses LittleFS for storing web interface files and other assets.
-    * In `PlatformIO`, click `Upload Filesystem Image`.
+    * Click `PlatformIO: Upload Filesystem Image`.
 This generates and uploads the FS to the board.

 ---